 - Loss of smell,

 - Many other issues – talk to your doctor if you have questions the symptoms and effects of a brain injury.

 Living with a brain injury can change a person’s life forever.
 As a result of the injury, the victim may need extensive health care, ongoing treatment, rehabilitation, or medication.
 He or she may also lose income due to the inability to work, which may be long-term or permanent.

 Unfortunately, there is no way to undo the damage once it has been done.
 However, when caused intentionally or by a negligent act, the victim may be eligible for compensation for the injury and the resulting expenses and lost wages.
-It is important that the injured party, or a friend or family member who is able to act on his or her behalf contacts a personal injury lawyer as soon as possible to determine the best way to move forward.
+It is important that the injured party, or a friend or family member who can act on his or her behalf, contact a personal injury lawyer as soon as possible to determine the best way to move forward.